surgiie/blade-cli/README.md

 #### Custom Directory:

-By default, files will get saved to the current directory the file being rendered is in, just you may specify a custom directory to save with the same `--save-directory` option specified earlier:
+By default, files will get saved to the current directory the file being rendered is in, you may specify a custom directory to save rendered files in with the same `--save-directory` option specified earlier:

 `php blade render templates/ --some-data=foo --save-directory="/home/bob/templates/"`